by Jill Eggleton

 As summer looms and that long extensive break from the formality of school stretches out before students like an endless highway, I feel a sense of anxiety for parents and teachers.

 How do you entice students to read every day?

 How do you lure them from the grip of devices they seem to prize above all else?

-We are living in a different world—a world where our students are surrounded by digital technology and many probably view reading a book during vacation time as outdated as writing with a feather quill.
+We are living in a different world—a world where our students are surrounded by digital technology.
+Many probably think reading a book during vacation time is as outdated as writing with a feather quill.

 So, in these digitally fueled times, I ache for the the book that sits unopened on the shelf.
 And while I absolutely know that we could never regress to a world not driven by technology, I still mourn the absence of a book in a child’s hands.

 While students can of course read on screens, digital reading is different from reading printed text.
 According to science, reading printed text has advantages over digital in that readers generally can comprehend better and remember more.